Reductive Clustering: An Efficient Linear-time Graph-based Divisive Cluster Analysis Approach

 \subsection{Graph-based Methods}

 Many methods require the data to be spatial, which limits their applications.
 Graph-based methods use similarity graphs, and usually transform spatial data into nearest neighbor graphs (e.g., $k$-NN, mutual $k$-NN \cite{brito1997mknn} and XNN \cite{franti2016xnn}).
 Although the transformation may cause loss of information, processing on graphs still brings many significant benefits.
 1) There are metrics in graph theory, like reachability, that can measure the similarities between objects better than traditional ones (e.g., the Euclidean distance).
 2) Querying the most similar objects in a graph is often faster than others.
-3) It has been shown in \cite{belkin2003laplacian} that nearest neighbor graphs are proper and efficient representations for data lying on a low dimensional manifold embedded in a high dimensional space.
+3) It has been shown in \cite{belkin2003laplacian} that nearest neighbor graphs are proper and efficient representations for high dimensional data lying on a low dimensional manifold.